 Admissions to all sites visited as a group, as listed in bold on the tour itinerary.

 Air transportation, all meals not listed above, room service, phone calls, etc.

 If you are visiting Spain only for the 13 days of our tour you will want to purchase a multi-city flight into Granada and out from Seville.
-The Hotel Casa 1800 is located 30 minutes from the Granada Airport.
+Your hotel is located 30 minutes from the Granada Airport.
 Transfers will be scheduled after we receive the arrival times of all the tour participants.
 Your tour manager will be expecting you in the hotel lobby for a welcome meeting at 6:30pm prior to our welcome dinner.